How to make Tomato Chutney

 Instructions:

-1. Heat Oil: In a large pan, heat the oil over medium heat.
-Add mustard seeds and cumin seeds, and let them splutter.
+1. Heat the Oil – In a large pan, heat oil over medium heat.
+Add mustard and cumin seeds, allowing them to splutter.

-2. Sauté Aromatics: Add onions, garlic, and ginger.
-Sauté until the onions are soft and translucent.
+2. Sauté Aromatics – Add onions, garlic, and ginger.
+Cook until onions are soft and translucent.

 Variations Of Tomato Chutney